-Article, Facebook Post, and Video
+Article, Facebook post, and video

 As reported in the article below: Student named Yonatan Herzfel was taking the subway between Grand Central and Times Square.
-He was visibly wearing a kippah when an African American man started yelling "what's that you got on your head".
+He was visibly wearing a kippah when an African American man started yelling "what's that you got on your head."
 Yonatan was scared and was eventually chased off of the subway by the harasser.
 No one did anything as he screamed for help.

-Read the article, look at the Facebook post, and discuss:
+Read this article, look at the Facebook post, and discuss: